Reframing Failure as Growth in Therapy

 Modeling growth begins with how therapists respond to difficulty in the room.
 When a session feels stalled, when a rupture occurs, or when a client expresses frustration with the therapy itself, the therapist has a choice: to retreat into defensiveness or to engage reflectively.
 Saying something like, "I'm noticing we're feeling a little stuck—what do you think is happening between us?" can model accountability without blame and signal to the client that even when therapy is hard, the relationship can hold complexity.
 This kind of stance demonstrates that conflict or disconnection is not a sign of failure, but a natural and workable part of relational life.

+Research consistently shows that strong therapeutic alliances are associated not with a lack of ruptures, but with repair of ruptures in the relationship (Aafjes-van Doorn et al., 2021).
 Therapists can also model growth by being transparent, appropriate, and judicious about their own learning process.
-For example, during the rapid transition to remote therapy explored in Prout et al.'s study during COVID-19, many clinicians had to stretch beyond their comfort zones, adapt their methods, and remain emotionally present despite new challenges.
-Acknowledging this shift with clients (e.g., “This is new for both of us, and we’ll figure it out together”) was not a sign of inadequacy—it was a moment of shared humanity and mutual adaptability.
-These experiences highlight that modeling growth often includes embracing uncertainty and imperfection with grace.
+For example, during the rapid transition to remote therapy explored in recent research during COVID-19, many clinicians had to stretch beyond their comfort zones, adapt their methods, and remain emotionally present despite new challenges.
+Therapists who demonstrated resilience and adapted to new therapeutic modalities during the pandemic showed increased posttraumatic growth over time (Aafjes-van Doorn et al., 2021).
+Acknowledging this shift with clients (e.g., "This is new for both of us, and we'll figure it out together") was not a sign of inadequacy; it was a moment of shared humanity and mutual adaptability.

 In modeling growth, therapists are not just supporting change—they are helping clients internalize a new way of relating to themselves.
 Over time, this stance can become part of the client's own self-narrative: one that allows room for effort, error, and evolution.